- What is arthritis in cats?

 What is arthritis in cats?

-Arthritis is a condition that occurs as their joints naturally age and the cartilage material between the bones deteriorates and reduces in flexibility.
+Arthritis is a condition that occurs as their joints naturally age and the cartilage material between the bones deteriorates and reduces flexibility.
 This causes the bones in their joints to rub together, resulting in stiffness and pain.
 Arthritis in cats is quite common and according to studies, around 80% of cats over the age of 10 have some form of the disease.

 What causes arthritis in cats?

 Arthritis in cats is caused when damage occurs to your cat’s joints, making them painful to move.
-Most commonly, arthritis in cats is a result of the ageing process as the cartilage between the joints deteriorates and reduces in flexibility.
+Most commonly, arthritis in cats is a result of the ageing process as the cartilage between the joints deteriorates and reduces flexibility.
 However, younger cats can also get arthritis if they have suffered from an injury or infection in the joint.